Pele and Plastiglomerate

 Two-channel video with audio, 3D models, 3D printed sculpture, bioplastics, rocks, digital prints on chiffon

-Kanaka Maoli (native Hawaiians) see Pelehonuamea, a volcanic deity and goddess, as their living elemental progenitor.
-She is associated with the volcano Kilauea and as a living entity in Halema’uma’u crater, including the land and lava rocks that extend from Kilauea’s reach.
-As researchers and geologists have only focused on plastiglomerate as being a marker of the Anthropocene, they have never considered the spiritual connections it has to Hawai'i and it's native peoples.
-Plastiglomerate can be seen from a perspective of the invasion of the melding of toxic/colonial and petrochemical substances with Pele’s sacred and spiritual body, and as a metaphor for the loss of native spiritual beliefs with the continuous arrival of settler-colonialists, and their new materials and technologies.
-Bioplastics can be considered as a new material technology and ritual practice, offering alternatives to the petrochemically derived plastics and their relationship to colonialism.
+Kānaka see Pelehonuamea, a volcanic deity and goddess, as our living elemental progenitor.
+She is associated with the volcano Kilauea and a living entity in Halema’uma’u crater, including the land and lava rocks that extend from Kilauea’s reach, and throguhout the islands.
+As researchers and geologists have primarily focused on plastiglomerate as being a marker of the Anthropocene, they have not considered the spiritual connections it has to Hawai'i and it's peoples.
+Plastiglomerate can be seen as an invasion - the melding of toxic/colonial and petrochemical substances with Pele’s sacred and spiritual body - as a metaphor for the desecration of our lands with the continuous arrival of western beliefs, new materials and technologies.
+As an extension of techno-colonialism of Hawai’i Island, drones and satellite monitoring through LIDAR and InSAR technology, positioned above the crater, actively shoot lasers on the land to detect surface deformations at Kilauea’s summit.
+This technological monitoring can be seen as a continual invasion her boby.
+As this technology attempts to predict Pele's movements, she can never be fully predicted.
+Chants honoring Pelehonuamea are combined with LIDAR and aerial drone footage, juxtaposing these two systems of practice.

 CONTACT: Acts of Faith was an exhibition of contemporary art exploring the notion of contact as it relates to the Hawaiian Islands, its people, and their experiences.
 CONTACT explores the various dimensions of faith, in particular the spiritual landscape of Hawai’i, the relationship between cultural and religious practices, and the legacy of religion (and colonization) in the Islands.